-Learning Outcome - The learner will: Assessment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when repairing rainwater systems. • 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
+Learning Outcome - The learner A will: Assessment Criterion - The learner can: 1 Interpret the given information relating to the work and resources 1.1 Interpret and extract information from drawings, scales, specifications, schedules and manufacturers' information. when repairing rainwater systems.
+1.2 Comply with information and/or instructions derived from risk assessments and method statement.
 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, scales, specifications, schedules, manufacturers' information and regulations governing buildings.
-2 Know how to comply with 2.1 Describe their responsibilities under current legislation relevant legislation and official guidance when repairing rainwater systems. and official guidance whilst working: - in the workplace, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting - near telephone lines and overhead power supplies.
+2 Know how to comply with relevant legislation and official 2.1 Describe their responsibilities under current legislation and official guidance whilst working: guidance when repairing rainwater systems. in the workplace, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting near telephone lines and overhead power supplies.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 State what the accident reporting procedures are and who is responsible for making reports.
 3 Maintain safe working practices when repairing rainwater systems.
 3.1 Use personal protective equipment (PPE) and access equipment safely to carry out the activity in accordance with legislation and organisational requirements when repairing rainwater systems.
 3.2 Explain why and when personal protective equipment (PPE) should be used, relating to repairing rainwater systems, and the types, purpose and limitations of each type.
 3.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
 4 Select the required quantity and quality of resources for the methods of work to repair rainwater systems.
-4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: - polymer liners, sarking, cappings, corner inserts, boundary dividers, sealants, fixings - hand and/or powered tools and equipment.
+4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: polymer liners, sarking, cappings, corner inserts, boundary dividers, sealants, fixings hand and/or powered tools and equipment.
 4.2 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
 4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.